 – Cancellation and curtailment (cutting short your trip) cover

-You can find a good quality medicine infrastructure in the big cities and even hospitals with foreign doctors (e.g. the “French Hospital” or “International SOS hospital”) in Hanoi but these private hospitals are extremely expensive so you absolutely need to have a good travel insurance before starting your trip!
+You can find a good quality medicine infrastructure in big cities and even hospitals with foreign doctors (e.g. the “French Hospital” or “International SOS hospital”) in Hanoi but these private hospitals are extremely expensive so you absolutely need to have a good travel insurance before starting your trip!
 We advise you to visit a physician and your dentist before travelling and also to check your vaccination status on time!

 - Malaria in Hanoi: you don’t need to take malaria pills; there is NO MALARIA IN THE BIG CITIES OF VIETNAM!